Kavish-H-Shah/SQL_Project_1/README.md

-# Portfolio Projects
+# SQL Project on Covid-19
-## This repository contains all the projects related to data analysis.
+## This repository contains SQL_Project which based on Covid-19 Data.
 ------------------------------------------------------------------------------------------------
 #### SQL Project
 The SQL project is based on real Covid data from February 2020 to April 2021.
 The project aims to retrieve several insights from the data, which are enumerated below: